Guilty Pleasures (Barbra Streisand album)

 Guilty Pleasures is the thirty-first studio album by American singer Barbra Streisand.
-It was released in September 2005 in conjunction with Barry Gibb, who co-wrote all of the tracks.
+It was released in September 2005 in conjunction with Barry Gibb, who co-produced the album and co-wrote all of the tracks, many of them with his brother Barry and sons Stephen and Ashley.
 In Ireland and the UK, the album is titled Guilty Too.
-It is the follow-up to Streisand's 1980 album, Guilty, which also featured Barry Gibb.
+It is the follow-up of Streisand's 1980 album Guilty, which also featured Barry Gibb.
 The album features covers of Gibb's late brother Andy's song "(Our Love) Don't Throw It All Away"; and "Letting Go", a song that Barry Gibb recorded for the Hawks soundtrack.

 In the United States, the album peaked at number 5 and has been certified Gold (500,000 copies sold), continuing Streisand's record of achieving the most gold and platinum records for a female artist, and in second place in general behind Elvis Presley.
 The album also hit the UK Albums Chart, peaking at number 3 and has been certified Platinum (over 300,000 copies sold).
-Both albums can also be considered partial-collaboration albums, since Streisand not only did two duets with Gibb, but Gibb could also be heard as a background vocalist in a few other songs solely by the artist herself, along with the fact that both singers were on the cover for both albums issued.
+Both albums are considered partial-collaboration, since Streisand not only did two duets with Gibb on each, but his backing vocals are clearly present on most tracks.
+They also appear together on the albums covers.